yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The Order object created by the IdO:

 - MUST copy the identifiers sent by the NDC and strip the `delegation` attribute;

+Besides, when delegation is for a STAR certificate, the Order:

-- MUST carry a copy of the `auto-renewal` object sent by the NDC and augment it with an `allow-certificate-get` attribute set to true;
+- MUST carry a copy of the `auto-renewal` object sent by the NDC and augment it with an `allow-certificate-get` attribute set to true.

+Instead, when the delegation is for a non-STAR certificate, the Order:

+- MUST include the `allow-certificate-get` attribute set to true.

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO:

-- MUST move its Order resource status to `valid`;
+- MUST move its Order resource status to `valid`.

+Besides, when delegation is for a STAR certificate, the IdO:

-- MUST copy the `star-certificate` field from the STAR Order;
+- MUST copy the `star-certificate` field from the STAR Order.
 The latter indirectly includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.

+Instead, when the delegation is for a non-STAR certificate, the IdO:

+- MUST copy the `certificate`, `notBefore` and `notAfter` fields from the Order.

 ~~~
 {